sunfishstanford/sunfishstanford.github.io/_posts/2023-12-31-BrownianMotionCalcs.md

 [//]: # (Bing prompt: Convert the following text to latex format,  only putting the math equation parts between the latex delimiters, and using $$ for the latex delimiters for both math mode and display math mode.)

 The lecture notes from Jonathan Goodman (NYU Courant Institute) on stochastic calculus nicely complement the various stochastic calculus textbooks because the NYU lecture notes focus on applications instead of proofs.
-In [Lesson 1 on Brownian motion](https://math.nyu.edu/~goodman/teaching/StochCalc2018/notes/Lesson1.pdf){:target="_blank"}, there is a very interesting discussion of the intuition for forward and backward Kolmogorov equations.
+In [Lesson 1 on Brownian motion](https://math.nyu.edu/~goodman/teaching/StochCalc2018/notes/Lesson1.pdf){:target="_blank"}, there is a very interesting discussion of the intuition for forward and backward Kolmogorov equations (going forward and backward in time, which is kind of like time travel...).

 Gaussian kernel: transition probability for Brownian motion
 -------